miguelramos/miguelramos/README.md

 ----

 - 🔭 I’m currently working on MB.io as Senior Frontend Engineer
-- 🌱 I’m currently learning VueJS
+- 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on Open Source
 - 🤔 I’m looking for help with great ideas
-- 💬 Ask me about angular
+- 💬 Ask me about javascript
 - 📫 How to reach me: 🐦 @miguelonspring 🇵🇹
 - ⚡ Fun fact: Gibson LesPaul is awesome!!!